thebinarysearchtree/flyweight/README.md

 To reset the migration system to the current state of the database.
 All migration commands work on the local version of the database and interface with the wrangler migration system so that you can run ```apply``` on the remote database yourself to add any migrations.

-If you have more than one database and want to create a migration for a specific database, you can run
+If you have more than one database and want to create a migration for a specific database, you can run:

 ```
 npm run migrate dbName migrationName